-Per Diocesan rule, Confirmation preparation cannot begin until a young person is in high school (9th grade) and must be a two-year program so that Confirmation is received in 10th grade.
+Per Diocesan rule, Confirmation preparation cannot begin until a young person is in high school (9th grade) and must be a two-year program so that Confirmation is received no earlier than 10th grade.
 At St. Andrew, our two-part program begins in November of one school year and continues until the end of October the next (thus, the program lasts about one calendar year).
-The gatherings take place on Sundays, 3-5pm, usually twice a month.
-Click here to see the calendar for our 2020 Confirmation group.
+The gatherings take place on Sundays, 3pm, usually twice a month.

 We have a Fall Confirmation here at St. Andrew Church.
 For a few years we've requested and received the last Monday in October as our Confirmation date.
-Confirmation 2019 will be on Monday, Oct 28 at 6:00pm in the Church.
 Each year we request dates from the bishop in the fall and receive our official date for the following year in either late December or early January.
-Thus, around new year's time 2020 we will know our official Confirmation 2020 date (which is why the calendar above lists all Part Two dates, including Confirmation date, as tentative only).
+Thus, around new year's time we will know our official Confirmation date for the next fall.

 Dynamic Catholic, the company of author Matthew Kelly, provides our Part One curriculum, Decision Point, which is video-based.
 Thus, per our flipped classroom (see Introduction above), the candidates watch the videos for a lesson before the gathering for that lesson so that we need not present material but can rather discuss ways the content applies to their life, might influence their choices, and shape their future.